truestamp/discussions/README.md

 We welcome you, and thank you for understanding that participation in the public issue tracker, or public discussions, is governed by the Truestamp [Code of Conduct](https://github.com/truestamp/discussions/blob/main/CODE_OF_CONDUCT.md) and [Privacy Policy](https://www.truestamp.com/policies) and your participation indicates acceptance of those policies.

-Guidance for contributing can be found at [CONTRIBUTING.md](./CONTRIBUTING.md) in this repository.
+Guidance for developers wanting to contribe can be found at [CONTRIBUTING.md](./CONTRIBUTING.md) in this repository.

 For reporting security isses please see our guide at [SECURITY.md](./SECURITY.md) in this repository.